Guide for Coaches New to MSDL Tournaments

 Your registration of students and judges must be in by the deadline.
 You need to bring one judge for a certain number of students; usually this is 1 judge per 5 for Speech and Congress, 1 per 3 for LD and PF debate, and 1 per 2 for Policy.
 There are no judges for hire at typical MSDL tournaments, except for some debate tournaments; if you cannot bring judges you will not be able to enter students.

 If a student drops out after the drop deadline (advertised in the invite), there will usually be a nuisance fee charged on top of the registration fee.
-For example, if registration is $5 and the nuisance fee is $5, you will therefore owe $10 to the tournament.
+For example, if registration is $8 and the nuisance fee is $5, you will therefore owe $13 to the tournament.
 Dropping a judge after the deadline causes all kinds of chaos and problems.
-Therefore, even if enough students drop out to lessen your judge burden, judge dropped after the deadline, or one who leaves a tournament early, will result in a $50 fine.
+Therefore, even if enough students drop out to lessen your judge burden, judge dropped after the deadline, or one who leaves a tournament early, may result in a $50 fine.

 TOURNAMENT CALL IN